Notes from the Villa

-The sky is the limit, indeed.
+The sky is the limit!
 I’m Madeleine, and Villa Belvédère is the place that shaped me.
-After wandering far and wide, life has brought me back to this old house on the hill – back to my roots, and into the heart of everything that’s changing here.
+After wandering far and wide, life has brought me back to this old house on a hill in Switzerland – back to my roots, and into the heart of everything that’s changing here.

 Come along for the ride.
 In this little corner of the internet, I’ll share what bubbles up in my world: recipes stirred together on a whim, crafting ideas born from curiosity, snippets of wisdom, and the occasional wandering thought that decides to make itself heard.
 Not every day is as bright as I look in the photo, of course – but I try to meet each moment as it comes, with curiosity, honesty, and a touch of delight.